JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-03-holding-fast-in-red-shanks.md

 We left in the skiff to do some exploring and sightseeing.
 There wasn’t any destination in mind, just an urge to do something else.
 The small waves crashing against the bow of the skiff proceeded to spit water at us despite my dad’s best attempts.
 At this point I think we have all accepted the fact that, unless it is dead calm, you're going to get splashed while riding in the skiff.
 It’s an unspoken rule to wear something that can get wet.

 The main goal of our brief adventure was to try and locate a new beach that we could explore.
 Sadly the only sand we were able to see was in peoples backyards.
-I jokingly suggested that we land the skiff anyway and cross our fingers that the owners aren’t home, but the rest of the group didn’t think I was as funny as I thought I was.
+I jokingly suggested that we land the skiff anyway and cross our fingers that the owners aren’t home, but the rest of the group didn’t think I was all that funny.

 We cruised past a boat yard with some derelict looking boats propped up on blocks and what appeared to be a waste dump at one end of the property.
 There was a sign advertising marine repairs alongside one that read: “No Cash, No Splash”.
+I suppose they'll just keep your boat if you don't have the money.

 There was also a sunken sailboat deteriorating in the saltwater a short distance offshore.
 Considering the popularity of the area, I’m surprised that it’s the only one we have seen around here.
-My dad drove us through a shallow cut in hopes of spotting some rays or turtles but they were nowhere to be found.
+My dad then drove us through a shallow cut in hopes of spotting some rays or turtles but they were nowhere to be found.
 Once we emerged on the far side the waves rolling through Elizabeth Harbor intensified and we decided to abandon our search and return to the familiar beach we had explored the last few days.
 It may not be new and interesting, but some sand is better than no sand.

 Parking on the beach in the rolling swells gave me flashbacks to Hawksbill Cay where we nearly sank the skiff.
 The previous experience however prepared us to handle the situation better and we got parked with minimal hassle anchoring the skiff further out in the water as opposed to trying to lug it up onto the beach.
 Jules and I went one way while my parents went the other.
 It’s great to get a little space between us every once in a while to prevent us from slaughtering one another.